Cats and stress

 The big ones here are moving to a new house, or spending time away from the home, like in a kennel or on holiday.
 Cats prefer the safety of what they know, and will most likely not enjoy traveling anywhere.

 Extreme weather and seasonal changes can make cats worried and stressed, as can a lack of stimulation in their current living space.
-Outdoor cats who for some reason have been limited to the house will for example often develop stress related symptoms.
+Outdoor cats who for some reason have been limited to the house will for example often develop stress-related symptoms.
 Another common environmental stress factor for cats is the presence of other pets, including another cat.
+If you’re considering adding a new feline addition to the family, first, find out how your cats can live in harmony.

-Changing brand or type of litter or food will likely make your cat stressed, unless done gradually over a longer period of time.
+Changing your cat’s brand or type of litter or food can also make your cat stressed.
+If you plan on switching your cat’s litter, this should be done over a gradual period of time, mixing the new litter, with the old.
 A new litter box can also be anxiety-inducing, as can an unusually dirty tray or lack of food and water.

 What can stress do to a cat?

-All living things are affected by stress, cats included.
-Bursts of stress, fear or anxiety are normal and harmless, but prolonged, chronic stress can be dangerous.
+Bursts of stress, fear or anxiety are normal and harmless, but it’s prolonged, chronic stress that can be dangerous.
 Like in humans, longer periods of stress are associated with depression and a weakened immune system.
-In cats, stress is also believed to cause or trigger things like asthma, allergies, liver disease and stomach problems.
+In cats, stress is also believed to cause or trigger conditions like feline asthma.
+Stress can also cause many behavioral problems such as aggression and litter tray avoidance.

 How can I tell if my cat is stressed?

-First of all, it is worth pointing out that a cat that seems worried by a barking dog outside the window or the sudden noise of something dropped on the floor is completely normal.
-You only need to help your cat if you think they may be stressed than normal, or if they are constantly on high alert.
+First of all, it’s worth noting that a cat that seems worried by a barking dog outside the window or the sudden noise of something dropping on the floor is completely normal.
+It’s when your cat is on constant high alert, that you should consider stress management solutions.
+Here’s what to look out for:

 Physical symptoms of stress include, but are not limited to: